-We all know that any time you start something new in an organization it takes time to make it stick, and if teams and leaders find value, they will work to keep a program flourishing.
-The same is true when you implement a Measure and Grow Program within your organization.
-It takes planning and effort to get it started, but the rewards will definitely outweigh the efforts in the end.
+We all know that any time you start something new in an organization it takes time to make it stick, but if teams and leaders find value, they will work to keep a program flourishing.
+The same is true when you implement a Measure and Grow or Continuous Improvement Program within your organization.
+It takes planning and effort to get it started, but the rewards will outweigh the efforts in the end.

-At AgilityHealth®, our Strategists work with organizations every day to help them set up Measure and Grow programs that will succeed based on their individual needs.
-Through their experiences, they have noticed some consistent patterns across our customers, both commercial and government, for- and non-profit.
+At AgilityHealth®, our Strategists work with organizations every day to help them set up Measure and Grow programs across their teams that will succeed based on the company’s needs and goals.
+Through their experiences, we have noticed some consistent patterns across our customers, both commercial and government, for-and non-profit.
 Understanding these patterns can help you set up a program that’s right for your organization.

-Before we jump into the patterns, let’s review what a Measure and Grow program is.
+Before we jump into the patterns, let’s review what a Measure and Grow or Continuous Improvement Program is.
 Simply stated, it’s how you will measure your progress toward business agility.
-When we look at how Enterprise Business Agility was defined by Sally Elatta, AgilityHealth Founder, and Evan Leybourne, Founder of the Business Agility Institute, you can see why this is important.
+When we look at how Enterprise Business Agility was defined by Sally Elatta, AgilityHealth Founder and CEO, and Evan Leybourn, Founder of the Business Agility Institute, you can see why business agility is so important.

 Sally Elatta, CEO AgilityHealth and Evan Leybourn, Founder, Business Agility Institute